karljpsmith/typewriter-ocr-tweet/README.md

 ###Wifi
-To add new wifi configurations on a new network, you'll need to ssh through the pi's ethernet port.
-You can test that the connection is good with ```ping [IP address]``` in the terminal, and to change the wifi config:
+To add new wifi configurations on a new network, you'll need to ssh through the pi's ethernet port and change the wifi config:
 ```
 ssh pi@raspberrypi.local
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf